-During the year ended 31 December 2020, the Group complies with relevant laws governing the confidentiality of data and intellectual property, including but not limited to Hong Kong Intellectual Property Law, Patent Law of the People's Republic of China, Trademark Law of the People's Republic of China and Copyright Law of the People's Republic of China.
+During the year ended 31 December 2021, the Group complies with relevant laws governing the confidentiality of data and intellectual property, including but not limited to Hong Kong Intellectual Property Law, Patent Law of the People's Republic of China, Trademark Law of the People's Republic of China, Customer Protection Law of Macau, and Law on the Copyright and Related Rights of Cambodia.

-During the year ended 31 December 2020, the Group was not aware of any non-compliance with relevant laws and regulations related to product responsibility.
+During the year ended 31 December 2021, the Group was not aware of any non-compliance with relevant laws and regulations related to product responsibility.